 If you were a wrestler, what song would you come into the ring to?

 It would be like a sensitive, but very dark, rough song.
 Maybe Wildfire with SBTRKT and Little Dragon, because that has the emotion and fragileness but it's still crazy.
 Inside my tornado brain, that's how I see myself; a vulnerable person, but at the same time…

 What film or TV show makes you cry?

 The older I get the more I cry when I watch stuff.
 It's always on the plane, because you're like fragile and the air con is drying you out.
 I cry a lot during documentaries, especially when it's about nature and real people.
 Show me an animal program about predators on the savannah with all this poetry, like, "Oh, a predator is always out there.
 Those poor leopard kids are never going to get anything to eat!"

 If you had to give up sex or kissing, which would it be?

 Oh, sex for sure.
 The love and intimacy that a kiss represents, I could not live without that.
 I would rather walk through my life and have the tension and not get sex but have the love, than walk through life and get the sex but not have that tender moment, because the sex stuff, that's the explosion, but I would rather have the flames.

-Where did you go on your first friend vacation and what did you do?
+Where did you go on your first friend holiday and what did you do?